We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-However, the symptoms vary widely between different age groups, and viral shedding can persist for a median of 6 months.
+However, the symptoms vary widely between different age groups.

 Teens and young adults

-People aged 15 to 24 years are most likely to develop the classic symptoms of mono.
+People aged 15–24 years are most likely to develop the classic symptoms of mono.
 They also tend to have the most severe symptoms.

-Symptoms often last 2 to 4 weeks, but they can persist for longer.
+Symptoms often last 2–4 weeks, but they can persist for longer.
 Fever, sore throat, and other common symptoms may last for several days and then gradually get better.

 However, the tiredness can last for weeks or months after other symptoms have gone.